pedrocurvo/MLStellaratorDesign/README.md

 ## Probabilistic model

-The probabilistic model is a multivariate normal parameterized by a neural network (see `model.py`).
+The probabilistic model is a multivariate normal distribution parameterized by a neural network (see `model.py`).

 1. Generate the training data by running `generate.py`.
 This will generate a dataset in `data/dataset.csv`.